IrinaIv/coding-challenge/README.md

 **Next steps**
 * Add schemas for the endpoints to validate the routes and serialize the outputs
 * Extand test coverage.
 Currently, there are a few tests for several functions, but, as the next step, I would certainly add unit tests for all functions and both endpoints, covering possible edge cases
+* Add tools for a better dev experience.
+For example, nodemon and prettier